Foothills : Rutile (TiO2) Project

-The Foothills property is 100% owned by the Company and consists of 478 contiguous map-designated claims covering more than 27,716 hectares and located near Saint-Urbain, a historic iron-titanium mining camp located about 100 kilometres east of Quebec City.
+The Foothills property is held 49% by Vior and consists of 880 map-designated claims divided into 3 claim blocks covering more than 49,571 hectares.
+It is located near the town of Saint-Urbain, a historic iron-titanium mining camp located about 100 kilometres east of Quebec City.

-The Foothills project covers the Saint-Urbain Anorthositic Complex, where two kilometre-scale trains of rutile-rich ilmenite blocks and fragments were delineated by Vior in surficial glacial sediments during the 2014 and 2015 field programs.
-Ilmenite blocks which contain visually significant amounts of rutile minerals yielded assay values for titanium dioxide (TiO2) ranging from 42.1% to 57.6%, with an average of 52.5%.
-Glacial dispersal patterns in the area suggest the source of these blocks is proximal, located within a few kilometres distance, either in the Saint-Urbain Anorthositic Complex or along its contact zone with gneissic country rocks.
+The Foothills project covers the Saint-Urbain and Lac Malbaie anorthositic complexes, where kilometre-scale trains of rutile-rich ilmenite blocks and fragments were delineated by Vior in surficial glacial sediments during the 2014 and 2015 field programs.
+Ilmenite blocks which contain visually significant amounts of rutile minerals yielded assay values for titanium dioxide (TiO2) ranging from 42.1% to 57.6%, with an average value of 52.5%.
+Glacial dispersal patterns in the area suggest the source of these blocks is proximal, located within a few kilometres’ distance, either in the Saint-Urbain anorthositic complex or along its contact with gneissic country rocks.